 - 1 cup sour cream, optional, for garnish

 - In a large, heavy soup pot, heat olive oil for one minute over medium high heat and add chopped bacon.
 Cook until browned, stirring.
-Remove to a paper-towel lined plate and pour off all but 3 tablespoons fat.
-Chop and set bacon aside.
+Remove to a paper-towel lined plate, set aside, and pour off all but 3 tablespoons fat from the pot.
 Cook the leeks, onions, carrot, celery, turnip, and parsley in the bacon fat, stirring, until soft.
 Add garlic.
 Season with salt, pepper, thyme, and bay leaf.
 Add white wine and let cook down a few minutes until evaporated.
 Pour in broth and water; raise heat and bring to a boil.
 Add potatoes and cabbage; reduce heat and let simmer until all vegetables are tender.
 Taste and adjust seasonings, adding hot sauce if desired.
 Puree with hand-held blender or in batches in food process or blender.
 Taste and adjust seasonings.
 Serve hot garnished with sour cream, if desired, parsley, and reserved cooked, chopped bacon.
 Whoever gets the bay leaf does the dishes.

 Cook a new soup and stay warm.
 Thanks for reading here and for spending more time at the table,